RyanChang2004/IAI_HW4/README.md

 3.  **Chapter 3:** Defeat **[The Final Guardian] Gigantic Chaos Entity**

 After defeating the final Boss, you achieve the ultimate victory and can choose to start a new journey.

+## LLM Tasks Applied

+* **Story Generation (GPT-4):** Used for creating the opening background story, the expansive Boss victory narratives, and the final grand ending.
+* **Narrative Description (GPT-3.5):** Used for providing the detailed, atmospheric descriptions of combat encounters and the turn-by-turn battle results.
+* **Enemy AI / Decision Making (GPT-3.5):** Used within the combat loop to intelligently select the Monster's **Attack** and **Defense** body parts, often aiming to counter the player's potential actions.

+## Implementation Discovery

+While the LLM is primarily a creative tool, it can be reliably prompted to generate a constrained choice (e.g., selecting '1', '2', or '3') with a high success rate.
+This allows the model to act as a sophisticated *probabilistic AI* by framing the decision contextually, rather than just relying on simple random numbers.
+This process effectively offloads complex decision-making to the model, with a random selection used as a reliable fallback if the model fails to output a valid choice.